gorkafraga/CRS/AFFORD_THUMBS/README.md

 - minimum pic size.
 Lossy compression acceptable?

 ## Issues
+- Formatting of file naming description (see MNE toolbox documentation )
 - ~! display errors when showing FILTER PANE buttons (the browser cuts it )
 - Naming: specID includes country, relabel it to `<country><specID>` ?
 - Hover resizing will have to be adapted if Scroller is TRUE